WICG/display-locking/explainers/hidden-content-explainer.md

   attribute given that the `display`, `visibility`, and `content-visibility` CSS properties all control visibility.
 * Requires privacy mitigations since the reveal/match is observable by the page.
+* It's harder to apply an attribute to a lot of content at once than it is to apply a CSS property to a lot of content at once.